AntonGrn/home-auto-ALMA/home-server/README.md

 # HomeServer
 The HomeServer instance is the key component of your ALMA home automation system.
 In fact, the HomeServer instance is all you need to start automating your home.
-By (optionally) connecting your HomeServer instance to an active ALMA PublicServer, you can also control and monitor your smart home remotely using the ALMA AndroidClient.
+By connecting your HomeServer instance to an active ALMA PublicServer, you can also control and monitor your smart home remotely using the ALMA AndroidClient.

 See [main page](link) for more information.